If you only have one day in Rocky Mountain National Park, what should you do?

 Nymph, Dream, & Emerald Lakes.
 On this hike, you get to see four very pretty alpine lakes (Bear Lake, Nymph Lake, Dream Lake, and Emerald Lake) over a relatively short distance.
 This is a great hike for almost all ages and ability levels.
 It is 4.2 miles round trip.
 You can add on Lake Haiyaha for a total distance of 6.2 miles.

 Odessa Lake & Fern Lake.
 This is a much longer hike, coming in at 10.7 miles.
 But this trail gets much less foot traffic than Emerald and Dream Lakes so if you want a quieter hike, this is one to consider.
+Note: this trail is currently closed due to wildfires in 2020.
+Get updates about reopening of the trail on the NPS website.

 Sky Pond.
 This is our favorite hike in RMNP, but due to its long distance and high elevation, it might not be a good idea if you are coming directly from a lower elevation.
 This hike is just under 10 miles and tops out at 10,880 feet.
 Note: if you plan to hike Sky Pond, it is better to park at the Glacier Gorge parking lot, which is also on Bear Lake Road.